F.A.I.R. (Foster Allegation Information Resource)

 Effective July 1, 2010 a new category "Allows Access to Obscene Material" has been added to the child abuse law.
 This type of abuse is defined as a caretaker knowingly allowing a child access to obscene material, exhibiting obscene material to a child, or disseminating obscene material to a child, as defined in Iowa Code Section 728.1.

-To view the full DHS Guide for Mandatory Reporters, click here.
+To view the full HHS Guide for Mandatory Reporters, click here.